shannonking0216/node-mysql/README.md

 Bamazon App:

+Please note: There are photos of the app working in the issues section.

 1. All of the items available for sale are displayed in a table in the terminal.
 Including the ids, names, and prices of products for sale.

 2. The app prompts users with two messages.